 In our society, we have confused the superficiality of our persona for who we really are.
 We have confused our identity with our roles, jobs, possessions, and friends.
-When any of these fall away we may feel stressed, depressed or anxious.
-In fact, every part of our life except our authenticity is fleeting.
+When any of this falls away we may feel stressed, depressed, or anxious.
+In fact, every part of our lives except our authenticity is fleeting.
 If we are not aligned with this, we are faced with the threat of experiencing continual anguish due to the fleeting nature of our external reality.

 Every time we cross a threshold that marks the life/death/life process, such as a birthday, graduation, relocation, marriage, empty-nest, retirement, loss, sickness, or death we are passing through a portal for individuation.